Highly Skilled Post-Conviction Relief Representation

 Did you accept a plea agreement that you should not have?
 Was it only after the fact that you understood key elements of the agreement and how bad they were for you?

 Having signed the agreement does not preclude you from being able to take action to fight for a better deal later.
-We can help you understand all of your post-conviction relief options under Rule 32 of the Arizona Rules of Criminal Procedure.
+At The Nolan Law Firm, we can help you understand your post-conviction relief options.

 How Post-Conviction Relief Differs From An Appeal

-Common issues that can serve as the basis for post-conviction relief (PCR) include:
+Issues that can serve as the basis for post-conviction relief include discovery of new exculpatory evidence and ineffective assistance of legal counsel.

 Motions To Set Aside